xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/list-loaded-files.md

 | 5 | Flags |

 Encoding, newline and flags are defined the same as for `⎕NGET`.
-See [File Encodings on page 1](../../system-functions/system-functions-a-z/system-functions-a-z/nget.md).
-Checksum is an 8-character hexadecimal value, see [GetBuildID on page 1](../../GUI/MethodOrEvents/GetBuildID.htm#GetBuildID_Method)  for more information.
+See [File Encodings](../../system-functions/system-functions-a-z/system-functions-a-z/nget.md).
+Checksum is an 8-character hexadecimal value, see [GetBuildID](../../GUI/MethodOrEvents/GetBuildID.htm#GetBuildID_Method)  for more information.

 #### Examples: